Yashaape/CS-478-HW-Projects/README.md

 # CS-478-HW-Projects
-#     Homework1 by Brandon Rasgaitis and Ty Desharnais
+#     Homework by Brandon Rasgaitis and Ty Desharnais
-# This homework assignment displays the graphs of the different type of activation functions we'll be using throughout the semestere.
+#HW1 This homework assignment displays the graphs of the different type of activation functions we'll be using throughout the semester.
+#HW2 This assignment has us import the Cifar10 dataset, split the data and reshape it, train the data, and create different models using different
+     activation fucntions to train the data.